-It is common for people to assume that if they have been injured in Bilbao Airport that they would have to claim using a Spanish lawyer.
+It is common for people to assume that they can only make Bilbao Airport accident claims using a Spanish solicitor.
 Well, that isn’t the case.
 Contact us today for more information on making a claim for an injury at a Spanish airport.
-Alternatively, you can have a look on our page about claims made with an England–based solicitor.
+Alternatively, you can have a look at our page about claims made with an England–based solicitor.

 As the Baremo is used to calculate compensation awards for Spanish personal injury claims, it is not for us to speculate on how much may be awarded for any given injury if your claim is handled under Spanish law.
 However, we have included a personal injury claims compensation table based on figures from the Judicial College guidelines.